nu774/mp4fpsmod/README.rst

 What is this?
 -------------

-You can use this tool to modify existing MP4 movie's fps.
+Tiny mp4 time code editor.
+You can use this for changing fps, delaying audio tracks, executing DTS compression, extracting time codes of mp4.

 Example
 -------